-Name Position in the Committee No. of Meetings held during the year No. of Meetings Attended
+Name Position in the Committee No. of Meetings Attended

 Mr. Arjun Gupta Chairman 3 2

 Mr. Sudip Banerjee Member 3 3

 Dr. Keshab Panda Member 3 3

 Meetings held during the year are expressed as number of meetings eligible to attend.